AbdelmoneimSalah/building-AI-agents/README.md

 ---

-## ⭐ Notes
+## ⭐ About This Project

-This repository will be continuously updated with:
-- Code
+This repository demonstrates my journey in building production-grade AI Agents systems.

+It reflects:
-- Diagrams
+- System design thinking
-- Explanations
+- Agent orchestration skills
-- Real project implementations
+- Practical AI engineering experience

+🚀 Open for collaboration and opportunities in AI Engineering / Data Engineering.